-Stuart Park: Outdoor skating in downtown Kelowna | web cam
+Stuart Park: Outdoor skating in downtown Kelowna

-Skaters can step on the ice at Stuart Park outdoor ice rink from 6 a.m. to 11 p.m. daily until late February, weather permitting.
+Get ready to lace up your skates and take to the ice at Stuart Park outdoor ice rink.

+The outdoor rink will be open starting Dec.
+1 from 6 a.m. to 11 p.m. daily through to late February, weather permitting.

-“This is the sixth season that we’ve been able to offer this great opportunity for both residents and visitors to stay active outdoors through the winter season,” said Steve Fagan, Arenas and Stadiums Supervisor.
-“The ice making is already underway this week and we’re looking forward to another great season on the ice.”
+“It’s our seventh season and we’ve added a few new things this year.
+Skaters will really like the new fire pit for warming up when it’s cold, and of course we have the Canada 150 banners around the rink,” said Steve Fagan, Arenas and Stadiums Supervisor.

 Stuart Park Outdoor Skating Rink Webcam

-Interested skaters are also reminded to check the webcam before heading to the rink to check ice conditions or see if the rink is closed for maintenance.
-The webcam feed is updated every few minutes and the maintenance schedule is posted online.
+Skaters are encouraged to check the webcam at the rink for ice conditions and to see if it's closed for maintenance before heading to the park.

-Skates, helmets and EZ bars are available to rent on site daily from 11 a.m. to 8 p.m. throughout the skating season, except Christmas Day.
-The public is asked to abide by the rink regulations as posted on surrounding signs and are encouraged to wear helmets.
+Skates, helmets and EZ bars will be available to rent on site daily from 11 a.m. to 8 p.m. throughout the skating season except for a 6 p.m. closure on Christmas Eve and full closure on Christmas Day.

 For those looking for a rink closer to their neighbourhood, the Capital News Centre, Memorial Arena and Rutland Arena also have public skating times.